nvladimus/npy2bdv/README.md

  data type `uint16`.

  ## Pipeline
- When a writer object is created, it creates a new h5 file for writing and requires info about setups and saving file: number of setup attributes (e.g. channels, angles), compression and subsampling method (if any).
+ When a writer object is created, it opens a new h5 file
+ and requires info about setups and saving: number of setup attributes (e.g. channels, angles), compression and subsampling (if any).
  File name must be new to avoid accidental data loss due to file re-writing.

  The image stacks (3d numpy arrays) are appended to h5 file